YuChaode/draft-ybb-ccamp-service-path-computation/draft-ybb-ccamp-service-path-computation.md

 ~~~~
 {: #fig-rel-eth-service-tunnel title="Ethernet Client Signal Service and its Server tunnel"}

-The reference method is defined in the {{!draft-ietf-ccamp-client-signal-yang}}.
-The supporting relationship between the tunnels can be also found by the dependency-tunnel structure define by the {{!draft-ietf-teas-yang-te}}.
+The reference method is defined in the {{!I-D.ietf-ccamp-client-signal-yang}}.
+The supporting relationship between the tunnels can be also found by the dependency-tunnel structure define by the {{!I-D.ietf-teas-yang-te}}.

 # Requirements for Service Path Computation